reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 date: 2022-05-20T05:00:00
 modified: 2022-05-20T05:00:00
 authors: [pratikdas]
-excerpt: "In this article, we will be using a Jumphost to access an RDS database in a private subnet."
+excerpt: "In this article, we will be using a Jump host to access an RDS database in a private subnet."
 image: images/stock/0118-keyboard-1200x628-branded.jpg
 url: connect-rds-byjumphost
 ---

+Back-end server resources like databases often contain data which is critical for an application to function in a consistent manner.
+So these resources are protected from public access over the internet by placing them in a private subnet.
+This will however make it inaccessible to the database clients and applications running on our local development workstations.

+This problem is mitigated by using a server called "Jump host" that can receive requests from external sources over the internet and securely forward("jump") to the database secured in the private subnet.

-In this tutorial, we will create an RDS database in a private subnet so that it is not publicly accessible.
-We will then use a mechanism called "SSH Tunelling" for accessing this database securely over the internet.
+In this tutorial, we will use a Jump host for accessing an RDS database residing in a private subnet.

-## Creating the Networking Components: VPC, Subnets

-Let us create a VPC with a size /16 IPv4 CIDR block (example: 10.0.0.0/16) from the [AWS management Console](https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#CreateVpc:createMode=vpcOnly).

-Next let us add a private subnet with a size /24 IPv4 CIDR block (example: 10.0.1.0/24) to this VPC.
-We must specify an IPv4 CIDR block for the subnet from the range of our VPC.

-We can specify the Availability Zone in which you want the subnet to reside.

-Let us also add a public subnet with a size /24 IPv4 CIDR block (example: 10.0.1.0/24) to this VPC.

 ## Creating an RDS Database with Engine Type: MySQL
 Let us first create our RDS database using the AWS Managedment Console with `MySQL` as the engine type: